JNRowe/jnrowe.github.io/articles/tips/Zsh_and_the_vcs.rst

 See :gist:`220829`

-With this added the we just need to include ``$dir_status`` in our prompt and the status identifiers will be used.
+With this added the we just need to include :envvar:`$dir_status` in our prompt and the status identifiers will be used.

 If you are using a font which doesn’t display the characters correctly, either change the characters in the ``dir_status`` values or switch to a `better font`_